saurabharora90/MaterialArcMenu/README.md

  - `menu_ripple_color`: Controls the ripple color of the FAB Menu.
 Defaults to `colorControlHighlight`
  - `menu_radius`: Controls the radius of the arc
  - `menu_elevation`: Controls elevation (shadow cast) of the FAB Menu.
 Default to 6dp.
+ - `menu_margin`: Controls the margin applied to the FAB Menu.
+Currently the same margin is applied to all four corners (defaults to 16dp).
  - `menu_open`: Controls which side of the FAB menu is the arc menu displayed on.
 Currently supports one of `arc_left` or `arc_right`
  - `menu_animation_time`: Controls the animation time to transition the menu from close to open state and vice versa.
 The time is represented in milli-seconds